brady691213/ApiGen/src/CodeGenerators/README.md

 ### Scaffolding

-I use the term scaffolding because _generation_ may be mistaken to refer to source generators, and _building_ may be mistaken for the context of compiling.
+I use the term scaffolding to distinguish static, on-demand code generation from the dynamic, real time work of source generators.

 ## Classes